 Common Mistakes Men Make When Trying to Marry an Igbo Girl/ Lady

 In Igboland, your marriage proposal (with your fiance) is not enough to take her to the altar.
-You need to meet and ask her bigger family, her father’s family.
+You need to meet and ask her senior members of her ancestral family/ her father’s family.
 Asking her father or Uncle (guardian) is not enough, although it’s the right first step.
 Note that the process is simple, friendly and not complex at all – although most men let hearsay keep them from taking the next bold step.
 Read on to know how to go about marrying an Igbo lady according to the Igbo custom.

 Visit #1: The Introduction, Proposal/ Inquiry (Iku Aka or Iju Ese)

-The Groom’s Escort Party: You (the groom) should not go alone for the ‘iku aka’ visit – you are expected to be accompanied with your father and elderly relatives, plus a few close friends (optional).
-Here, the groom-to-be, accompanied by his parents and a small group of close family members (one or two uncles and aunts) visit the bride’s parents to officially announce his interest in marrying their daughter, and also asking the girl’s hand in marry their daughter.
+The Groom’s Escort Party: You (the groom) should not go alone for the ‘iku aka’ visit – you are expected to be accompanied by your father and elderly relatives, plus a few close friends (optional).
+Here, the groom-to-be, accompanied by his parents and a small group of close family members (one or two uncles and aunts) visit the bride’s parents to officially announce his interest in marrying their daughter and also asking the girl’s hand in marrying their daughter.
 His father or an elderly Uncle would be the spokesman at this visit.

-Discretionary Gifts: When going for the ‘iku aka’, the groom is not expected to take any gift along, but you can use your discretion to take a few gifts – not good to go to your in-laws empty handed.
-We see some grooms taking some hot drinks (some kolanuts, a small gallon of palm wine, alcoholic drinks such as schnapps/ whisky, and/ or non-alcoholic wine), on this initial visit to his future inlaws.
+Discretionary Gifts: When going for the ‘iku aka’, the groom is not expected to take any gift along, but you can use your discretion to take a few gifts – not good to go to your in-laws empty-handed.
+We see some grooms taking some hot drinks (some kolanuts, a small gallon of palm wine, alcoholic drinks such as schnapps/whiskey, and/ or non-alcoholic wine), on this initial visit to his future in-laws.